Advertising to children

-Advertising involves using communication channels to promote products or services to a specific audience.
-When it comes to children, advertising raises various questions regarding its application, duration, impact on youngsters, and ethical considerations surrounding the practice of targeting children.
+Advertising products or services to children raises questions regarding the application, duration, impact on young people, and ethical considerations surrounding the practice of targeting children with advertising.
 Understanding the effects of advertising on children's behavior and well-being is a complex and evolving field of study.

+Advertising is defined by national laws and advertising standards.
+In advertising law, the definition of a child varies from one jurisdiction to another, but the age of 12 is commonly used as a cut-off point.
+Various countries and jurisdictions have restrictions or bans on advertising to children.
+The European Union also has framework legislation in place which sets down minimum provisions on advertising to children.

 Scope and form

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) defines early childhood as ages 0–8 years.
 For the purposes of advertising law, the definition of a child varies from one jurisdiction to another.
 However, the age of 12 is commonly used as a cut-off point.
 This cut-off point is made in consideration of the widespread academic view that by age 12 children have developed their behavior as consumers, can effectively recognize advertising, and are able to adopt critical attitudes towards it.

-Different types of advertising to children
+Types

 Advertising to children can take place on traditional media such as television, radio, print, new media, internet and other electronic media.
 The use of packaging, in-store advertising, event sponsorship, and promotions can also be classified as advertising.